mohsenrahmanikivi/SmartBLock/README.md

 ```sh
 $python headerDownloader/downlowder.py
 ```
+4. When you put all headers in the SD memory, restart the smart-lock, and then it starts to recognize and verify them. you can accelerate the verification by modifying the "VERIFIED.TXT" file.
+You can find the block height and the previous block hash of the current verified block.
-4. The lock reports the status in the serial terminal.
-For example, In the stat block, you will find the report like this, you need to create these files and put them in the SD memory.
+5. The lock reports the status in the serial terminal (USB to COM serial port).
+The smart lock needs these files to operate as a smart lock, so you need to create these files and put them in the SD memory.
-   - "GXPUB.TXT"
-   - "GXPUB.TXT"
+   - "GXPUB.TXT" guest extended public key
+   - "OXPUB.TXT" owner extended public key
-   - "MNEMONIC.TXT" (Optionall)
+   - "MNEMONIC.TXT" (Optional) mnemonic words that generate lock private key.
-   - "PATH.txt"
+   - "PATH.txt" Derivative PATH "m/10/" (default is m/10/)
-   - "PATHINDEX.txt"
+   - "PATHINDEX.txt" derivative path index(inPut) (default is 1)
-   - "TXIN.txt"
+   - "TXIN.txt" transaction input desires to lock the private key and derive the path
-   - "WIFI.txt"
+   - "WIFI.txt" SSID and password of wifi network (hotspot)
 ```sh
 ################ STAT #################
 # Derivative PATH : m/10/